HannaSwDn/alphabet/README.md

 ### I made this to practice commit messages :)

 ## It is a test that the user can take to see how fast he can type the whole alphabet.
+How it works:<br>
+When the user types the letter a in the input element, the timer will begin.
+The user has to type the whole alphabet in the right order, that's why the timer will only start on the letter a.<br>
+When he finished typing and presses enter, the timer will stop and if he has written correctly, it will display how many seconds it took to write the whole alphabet.
+If you have written incorrectly, you can try again :)

 # Problems I had in this project:
 First problem: Writing good commit messages.<br>